 Both modules and stacks are terraform modules.
-The difference is organizational and how they are meant to be used.
+The difference is organizational and how they are can be used.

 - Modules are reusable pieces of code.
 Generally, it contains non-business specific logic.

-- Stacks are meant to be used to group together modules.
-Generally, this is where business-specific logic goes.
+- Stacks can be used to group together modules.
+Generally, this is where more business-specific logic can go.

 For example, the

 app1 stack could be designed to use an

 instance module.
 Another,